-- category of service: We have identified sectors and industries within our operations and supply chain that may have a higher prevalence and/or greater risk of modern slavery practices because of their characteristics, products, and processes.
+- chain that may have a higher prevalence and/or greater risk of modern slavery practices because of their characteristics, products, and processes.
 These include services provided by migrant workers, transient or casual labour, low skill workers or labour hire contractors.
-For instance, certain fitout and finishing trades which experience peaks and troughs in their labour force and/or where language communication barriers exist, provision of cleaning services, and shipping and freight services may have a higher risk of modern slavery practices, even in Australia. - Category of product: We have identified risks associated with services or products because of the way that the service or product is produced, provided, or used.
+For instance, the provision of cleaning services, and certain fit-out and finishing trades which experience peaks and troughs in their labour force and/or where language communication barriers exist may have a higher risk of modern slavery practices, even in Australia. - Category of product: We have identified risks associated with services or products because of the way that the service or product is produced, provided, or used.
 These include construction materials we, or our supply partners, may procure directly from overseas, including from China, such as façade glazing systems and structural steel.
-In the current reporting period we have identified Solar Panels as product risk following its identification in the 2023 Index as being among the top five imported products (by value) that are at risk of modern slavery in production.
-The risk presented in the production and procurement of Solar Panels is further examined in our Actions Taken. - Country of origin: We have considered the risks posed by countries with poor governance, weak rule of law, or that are vulnerable to conflict, including the 10 high risk countries identified in the 2018 Index as having the highest prevalence of modern slavery.
-ADCO has not procured any materials, goods, or services directly from those regions in the current reporting period.
+In the last reporting period we identified Solar Panels as product risk following its identification in the 2023 Index as being among the top five imported products (by value) that are at risk of modern slavery in production.
+This resulted in the adoption of additional measures in the current reporting period to respond to the risk of modern slavery in Solar Panel production. - Country of origin: We have considered the risks posed by countries with poor governance, weak rule of law, or that are vulnerable to conflict, including the 10 high risk countries identified in the 2023 Index as having the highest prevalence of modern slavery.
+ADCO has not procured any materials, goods, or services directly from those regions in the current or prior reporting periods.
 However, as noted, we are conscious that the Australian construction industry relies heavily upon imports from overseas including from Asia and Europe.
-Among our key actions undertaken in the current reporting period has been the roll-out of our Modern Slavery Survey to better determine the country of origin for goods procured by our supply partners, whether sourced directly from overseas or through local Australian based distribution chains. - Specific entity risks: We have also considered whether there are any specific risks associated with a particular entity due to their poor human rights and labour practices record or poor governance structures.
+Among our key actions undertaken in our last reporting period was the roll-out of our Modern Slavery Survey to better determine the country of origin for goods procured by our supply partners, whether sourced directly from overseas or through local Australian based distribution chains. - Specific entity risks: We have also considered whether there are any specific risks associated with a particular entity due to their poor human rights and labour practices record or poor governance structures.
 We have found no specific entity risks in that review.

-We have identified these risk factors initially using information published by the Walk Free Foundation (the 2018 Index) and the International Labour Organization (Report: Global Estimates of Modern Slavery: Forced Labour and Forced Marriage).
-These risk factors have, and will continue to, affect the risk methodology that we apply in our business.
+We have identified these risk factors initially using information published by the Walk Free Foundation and the International Labour Organization (Report: Global Estimates of Modern Slavery: Forced Labour and Forced Marriage).
+These risk factors will continue to inform the risk methodology that we apply in our business.